shaofeihuang/AutomationML-CPS/README.md

 ## Contribution & Contact

 Suggestions, feedback, and contributions are welcome!
-Please feel free to open an issue via [GitHub Issues](https://github.com/shaofeihuang/AutomationML-CPS/issues) to discuss improvements or report problems.
+Please feel free to open an issue to discuss improvements or report problems.

 ## License